Return to news

 Making pizza at home or ordering a take-away, what is more sustainable?

 What is the environmental impact of home-made vs. take-away pizza?
-Let’s use a comparative LCA study to find the answers!
+Let’s use an example of a comparative LCA study to find the answers!

 Our intern Gabriel Mestres Sanna asked himself the question: what is the environmental impact of preparing your own pizza or ordering from your favorite Italian pizzeria?
-He conducted a comparative LCA study to find the answers.
+He conducted an example of a comparative LCA study to find the answers.
 Read all about it in the article below.

 Some years ago, during the lockdown, people started trying to bake their own bread and pizzas at home.
 In Spain, where I am from, consumption of wheat and flour increased more than double during those days.
 Some people have continued on mastering the art of making pizzas (like my friend Lucas) and others have moved on with their lives and now order it from their favorite pizzeria.
 For this article, we took a closer look at the impact of ordering a basic pizza prosciutto or making it at home, to identify the most sustainable option.